-One basic to remember: You need to inject the epinephrine into the outer thigh—not the inner thigh, the butt, or anywhere else.
+One basic thing to remember: You need to inject the epinephrine into the outer thigh—not the inner thigh, the butt, or anywhere else.
 And right after you use it, call 911 or get quickly to the emergency room.

 How to use an AED

 When someone goes into cardiac arrest, blood stops pumping to the organs and they can quickly die.
-That’s why more and more public spaces (restaurants, schools) are now stocked with an Automated External Defibrillator (AED), a device that can restart the heart in the event that a child over 8 or adult is in sudden cardiac arrest.
+That’s why more and more public spaces (restaurants, schools) are now stocked with an Automated External Defibrillator (AED), a device that can restart the heart in the event that a child over eight or adult is in sudden cardiac arrest.
 An AED device works by shocking the heart back into a normal rhythm.
-Picture those paddles that you see on medical dramas on TV where they yell, “Stand clear!”
+Picture those paddles that you see on TV medical dramas where they yell, “Stand clear!”

 How to stop the bleeding from a minor cut

 First grab a clean towel, or sterile gauze pads if that’s all you have, and put direct pressure on the wound.
-Now comes the insider trick: “Use ice to help the blood clot a little faster,” advises Mary Jane Piroutek, MD, a pediatric emergency medicine specialist at CHOC Children’s.
+Now comes the insider trick: “Use ice to help the blood clot a little faster,” advises Mary Jane Piroutek, MD, a pediatric emergency medicine specialist at CHOC Children’s in Orange, California.
 Once it’s no longer bleeding, wash the wound out, particularly if there’s a chance there’s dirt or gravel in it.
 You may wonder: Do I really need to go to the emergency room with a cut?
 “If it’s through all the layers of the skin, it will heal much better and leave a smaller scar if you come into the Emergency Department and have it cleaned really well and sutured shut,” she says.

 …And how to stem bleeding if you’ve cut a vein or artery

 You can also use the tourniquet technique if you cut your finger with a kitchen knife.
 “Wrapping a rubber band around the finger, and holding it above the head will stop the bleeding almost immediately and allow you to put a tight dressing over it.
-Don’t strangulate the finger for more than 5-10 minutes,” he says.
+Don’t strangulate the finger for more than five to ten minutes,” he says.
 “That’s just enough time to apply a pressure dressing (gauze and tape tightly).
 Once a dressing is in place, open the rubber band and restore blood flow to the finger.”
 Here’s how to save your own life in 12 scary emergencies.